 Recommended credit score: 700+ (good to excellent)

-Unlike most credit cards offering secondary car rental insurance, the Sapphire Preferred provides primary coverage.
-If something happens to your rental car, Chase handles it directly without involving your personal auto insurance.
-For frequent renters, this alone could save hundreds annually.
-The CFPB’s credit card resources explain primary versus secondary coverage differences in detail.
+Unlike most cards, the Sapphire Preferred provides primary car rental coverage.
+If something happens to your rental, Chase handles the claim directly without involving your personal auto insurance.
+For frequent renters, this benefit alone could save hundreds annually.
+The CFPB’s credit card resources explain the difference between primary and secondary coverage in detail.

 Capital One Venture X – Premium Perks Without Premium Headaches